 Drama is taught to Years 5 & 6 and pupils not taking a second language in Years 7 & 8.
+Year 4 pupils enjoy Drama games as part of their activities programme.
 The emphasis is on learning basic performance skills and developing the children's self-confidence through mime, improvisation, games, devised sketches and, occasionally, scripted performance.
-Those who miss out in Years 7 & 8 have an opportunity in the Post Exam Group Programme to write and direct their own plays during Common Entrance Week.
+A number of Year 8 pupils also have an opportunity to write and direct their own plays as part of the Post Exam Group Programme during Common Entrance Week.

 Pupils perform in a wide variety of school productions that are of the highest quality and some individuals gain major parts in west-end productions.